Backcountry Education: What’s the next step?

 Step 5: Practice Companion Rescue

-A dedicated day to sharpen up your companion rescue skills.
+Next Step: AIARE Rescue.
+This day is ultra-important, it’s a dedicated 8-hr course to sharpen up your companion rescue skills.
 Build up the muscle memory for how to react if the worst happens and you or your partners are involved in an avalanche.
 Worth taking as a refresher every season!

 Step 6: Back to Step 2 again: Gain more experience